Methodology

 Experienced computational chemists will ask: “Does LOO within a compound class leak signal from close analogs?”
 This is the right question for QSAR or ML models, where learned features from structurally similar training compounds can inflate held-out accuracy.

 ChiralCall's classifier does not learn from activity data.
-Predictions are derived from first-principles analysis of molecular topology — the same descriptor computation runs identically whether the compound has zero or a hundred validated analogs in the database.
+Predictions are derived from validated structural classification of molecular topology — the same descriptor computation runs identically whether the compound has zero or a hundred validated analogs in the database.
 There is no feature vector fitted to training outcomes, so scaffold similarity between the held-out compound and remaining compounds does not create information leakage.

 The strongest test of this claim is a blinded retrospective on your own internal compounds — which is exactly what the CRO pilot is designed for.
-If ChiralCall's accuracy holds on your unpublished analogs, the first-principles approach is validated on your chemical matter.
+If ChiralCall's accuracy holds on your unpublished analogs, the validated structural classification approach is validated on your chemical matter.

 In short: LOO is appropriate here because the classifier is deterministic and does not train on activity outcomes.
-For organizations seeking additional assurance, we recommend scaffold-family and project-level holdouts using your own compounds.
+For organizations seeking additional assurance, we recommend scaffold-class and project-level holdouts using your own compounds.

 Confidence Tiers